newinh/substreams/docs/new/tutorials/solana/account-changes.md

  History for the Solana Account Changes dates as of 2025, block 310629601.
 {% endhint %}

-For each Solana Account block, only the latest update per account is recorded.
+For each Solana Account block, only the latest update per account is recorded, see the [Protobuf Referece](https://buf.build/streamingfast/firehose-solana/file/main:sf/solana/type/v1/account.proto).
 If an account is deleted, a payload with `deleted == True` is provided.
 Additionally, events of low importance we're omitted, such as those with the special owner “Vote11111111…” account or changes that do not affect the account data (ex: lamport changes).

 ## Prerequisites